How To Hike Ireland's Croagh Patrick

 If you’re heading to the west coast of Ireland and you need something to do in-between pub visits…add this stunning half-day hike up Ireland’s holiest mountain to your list!
 Here’s a quick little guide from our Marketing + Events Coordinator, Thuc.

-Croagh Patrick in County Mayo is considered the holiest mountain in Ireland.
+Croagh Patrick is located in Ireland’s County Mayo is considered the country’s holiest mountain.
 It’s one of the highest peaks in Ireland’s west, rising 750 metres above sea level, serving up spectacular views over Clew Bay and the surrounding Mayo countryside.

 I thoroughly enjoyed this hike - way more than I’d expected!
 The start is gentle and takes you through some grassy and rocky sections and as you work your way higher, the views over the bay are very Irish and very pretty!

 We hiked Croagh Patrick in late December and the second and third sections (more on the 3 sections further down) were snow-covered, adding the complexity of hiking on ice and snow.
 I was very thankful that I was in my proper hiking boots instead of just trail runners!
 Even still, there were a few spots that felt precarious but nothing that deep breaths and firm footing couldn’t solve!

 As with all mountains, the weather can be a game-changer.
 The wind picked up as we were approaching the summit, growing bitterly cold and sweeping in clouds that compromised visibility.
 The wind was so strong that we couldn’t hear each other talk and so cold that we really struggled to get those all-important iPhone selfies!
 We spent only mere minutes on the summit before starting back down.